zoya-iftekhar/Color-Identification-in-images/README.md

 # Color-Identification-in-images
-Implementing an image color detector which identifies all the colors in an image or video.
+Implementing an image colour detector using Machine Learning which identifies all the colours in an image or video.